mate-academy/jv-jdbc-intro/checklist.md

         ```

 * Best practices with closing Connections and/or PreparedStatements
-    - You have to close the PreparedStatement after you're done with it and before you create a new one on the same connection.
+    - You have to close the PreparedStatement after you're done with it and before you create a new one on the same mate.academy.connection.
-    - Generally, when you close the connection it automatically closes the statement.
+    - Generally, when you close the mate.academy.connection it automatically closes the statement.
-      But, for example, if for some reason you are using a connection pool (we are not using it now),
+      But, for example, if for some reason you are using a mate.academy.connection pool (we are not using it now),
-      and you call `connection.close()`, the connection will be returned to the pool,
+      and you call `mate.academy.connection.close()`, the mate.academy.connection will be returned to the pool,
       and the Statement will never be closed.
 Then you will run into many new problems!
-      In any case, it's a good practice to always close and Statement explicitly and not to rely on `connection.close()`.
+      In any case, it's a good practice to always close and Statement explicitly and not to rely on `mate.academy.connection.close()`.
     - So let's close PreparedStatement as well as Connection (use try with resources for that).